Helios113/deep_nano/content/authors/Cristina/_index.md

   - Alumni

 ---
 Cristina is a PhD student in the H2020 MSCA EU project called DESING-EID.
 Her work explores the role of defects in the context of opto-electronic device performance.
 In her work she combines simulations and modelling with device fabrication and measurements.
+Now she is working as a researcher for the printed fuel cells & electrolysers line in Eurecat.
+Eurecat is the second Research & Technology Organisation in Spain and one of the largest applied research and technology transfer organisation in Southern Europe.

 Dr. Martínez Oliver's [PhD Thesis can be found here](https://theses.gla.ac.uk/84710/)!!